Kasowitz Secures $1.25 Million Settlement for Real Estate Investments Developers; New Jersey Shore Development to Proceed

 The dispute was preventing REID from developing the property, which is located along the New Jersey Shore.
 The City of Long Branch has now conditionally approved the project, which entails the development of townhouses and apartments.
 Construction is scheduled to begin in 2019.

-The Kasowitz Benson Torres team representing Real Estate Investments Developers and the individual defendants is led by partners Kim Conroy and Jennifer S. Recine and includes associates Ryan P. Montefusco and George L. Santiago.
+The Kasowitz Benson Torres team representing Real Estate Investments Developers and the individual defendants is led by partners Jennifer S. Recine and Kim Conroy and includes associates Ryan P. Montefusco and George L. Santiago.